vphantom/vof/SPECIFICATION.md

 In CBOR, negatives are handled implicitly.
 The value is the significant digits multiplied by 10, plus the number of decimal places.
 For example, 2.150 would be 2152.

 In VOF Binary, the absolute value is encoded unsigned and an optional `Alt` qualifier is prefixed if the value is negative.
 The significant digits are shifted left 2 bits and added a tag representing 0, 2, 4 or 9 decimal places.
-For example, 2.150 would be `(215 << 2) + 1 = 861`.
+For example, 2.123 would require 4 decimal places as `(21230 << 2) + 2 = 84922`.

 <!-- /advanced -->